tbobm/tbobm-blog/content/posts/multistage-default-to-prod/index.md

 Combine it with tools like `distroless` or Lambda RIE, and you get both security and convenience.

+You can check out the corresponding example repository here: [multistage-container-images-example][gh-repo]

 Feel free to reach out if you have feedback or questions!

 [Theo "Bob" Massard][linkedin]